by William C. Leikam

 President, CEO & Co-founder, Urban Wildlife Research Project

-The UWRP Board is seeking volunteers to help with both the big ideas of organizational planning as well as the hands-on duties of Board membership in roles such as secretary or treasurer.
+The UWRP Board is seeking a volunteer to help with both the big ideas of organizational planning as well as the hands-on duties of Board membership in a Communications Manager/ Fundraiser role.

-A new Board member should have a working knowledge of the principles of ecology and wildlife conservation, and a willingness to actively participate at our Board meetings.
+A new Board member should have a working knowledge of the principles of ecology and wildlife conservation, and a willingness to actively participate at our Board meetings on the second Saturday morning of each month.
+In addition, the Communications Manager will need to spend about 5 to 7 hours per month on fundraising and communications tasks.
 Since our meetings are held via Zoom, board members do not need to live locally.

 We look forward to hearing from you!

 The instant I saw her on that video file at camera #14, I knew what had happened and what would happen shortly thereafter.
 The following, polished up a little, is copied from the daily Gray Fox Log.
 This is what sequentially transpired:

 At camera #14, gray fox female Big Eyes makes four final appearances.
 Rain came down rather heavily.
 She hardly moved, her head drooped, she slowly walked around right where her mate Laimos had struggled before he died.
 She just slogged along.
 When she stopped, her mind and her emotions must have been spinning with confusion.
 She went over toward the date palm tree during each video.
 Gray fox Big Eyes @ camera #14, @ 6:30 PM, 7:43 PM, 7:46 PM, 9:41 PM.
 Sometime after 9:41 PM she died most likely somewhere near the date palm tree.

 That Wednesday afternoon, field intern Johnny Mendez and I checked the area around the date palm tree and down the ramp for Big Eyes’ body.
 We found nothing.